Stuycs-K/final-project-5-kogiantis-filippos-woo-ronnie/WORKLOG.md

 HW
+fixed randomizer bug.
-fixed randomizer all randomizer issues. wrote displayPiece for the nextPiece. wrote basic function to check if player has lost added lost function to tick() added score function (depending on how many rows cleared at once) created all piece classes, and added to radomizer simpified/generalized spawnPiece;
+wrote displayPiece for the nextPiece. wrote basic function to check if player has lost added lost function to tick() added score function (depending on how many rows cleared at once)

-### date 5/26
+### 5/26

 CW
 worked on rotation
-wrote a method that rotates a 2d array (3x3 only)

 HW
-Wrote a method that rotates the piece on the board Fixed any issues with code/errors generalized code for I piece (can rotate 4x4)
+Fixed bugs with code/errors

-### date 5/27
+### 5/28

 CW
+added Randomizer to tick()
+fixed createOrder bug
+merge

 HW
+created all piece classes, and added to radomizer simpified/generalized spawnPiece;

-### date 5/28
+### 5/29

 CW
+created a function that rotates the "perimeter" of a 2d array clockwise HW generalized the rotation function, so entire array rotateas clockwise wrote counterclockwise rotation
+Got rotations working on the board (no validation check)

+### 5/30

+CW
+generalized roattion function for larger array (4x4), so I piece can rotate wrote validation checks for rotation

 HW
+wrote reset() and pause() for UI gave color variable to all blocks and made it display

+### 5/31

+CW
+implemented pause and reset button into game fixed score

+HW
+merged general rotation and main removed DS_Store junk file

+### 6/1

+CW
+fixed rotation merge

-### date 6/3/2024
+### 6/3

+CW
 Updated Log

+### 6/6
+CW
+made all instance vars private

+### 6/8
+HW
+wrote hold()
+modified pause and reset
+generalized displayNext Piece
+adjusted screen size
+fixed pieceHeld display
+fixed hold() bug